GymMed/Outward-Enchantments-Viewer/README.md

 5. **Dynamic Enchantment Descriptions** – The system retrieves enchantment details from other mods, ensuring comprehensive and up-to-date descriptions.
 6. **Adaptive Item Descriptions** – Item descriptions dynamically update by gathering information from other mods about available enchantments.
 7. **Fixed Scroll View for Item Display Details** – Improves handling of longer modded descriptions by adjusting the scroll view, allowing for better readability and navigation.
 This enhances precision, provides more screen space, and ensures smooth scrolling, even when using a controller.
+8. **[Custom Enchantment Descriptions](#how-to-create-personalized-enchantment-descriptions)** – Allows players to define their own enchantment descriptions through XML, which are then loaded into the game for a personalized experience.
+9. **Configurable Display Settings** – Control how enchantment information is displayed through `BepInEx\config\gymmed.outwardenchantmentsviewer.cfg`.
+Customize the visibility of enchantment details using the following settings:
+   - **ShowEnchantmentDescriptions** – Enable or disable detailed enchantment descriptions.
+   - **ShowEquipmentDescriptions** – Toggle the display of enchantments on equipment.
+   - **ShowAllAvailableEnchantmentsCountForEquipment** – Choose whether to show the total number of enchantments available for each piece of equipment.
+   - **ShowMissingEnchantmentsForEquipment** – Decide if missing enchantments for equipment should be displayed.

 ## How to use